A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints: Numerical experiments

 \subsection{Comparisons with other diffeomorphic models}

-In this part, we also conducted the registration experiments of the popular diffeomorphic models on Bigcircle, Pineapple, and Abdomen images (the resolution of the Bigcircle example is $ 200\times 200 $ and the other two examples are $ 128\times 128 $).
-We compare our approach with the state-of-the-art diffeomorphic models including Hyper-elastic \cite{Hyperelastic2013}, LDDMM \cite{MangA}, Log Demons \cite{lombaert2014spectral}, and Hsiao model \cite{hsiao2014new}.
-For all registration models, we use a ${L}$-level multilevel strategy ($L=5$) and set $\text{MaxIter}= 100$.
+Comparisons were also carried out on images of Bigcircle, Pineapple, and Chest with resolutions of $200\times 200$, $128\times 128$, and $256\times 256$, respectively.
+A comparison was made between our approach and the state-of-the-art diffeomorphic models, including Hyper-elastic \cite{Hyperelastic2013}, LDDMM \cite{MangA}, Diffeomorphic Log Demons \cite{DiffLogDemons}, and Hsiao model \cite{hsiao2014new}.
+For the Bigcircle and Pineapple examples, a three-level multilevel strategy was employed, while a four-level multilevel strategy was used for the Chest example.
+The maximum number of iterations, $\text{MaxIter}$, was set to 100 for all models.

-The registered results in \Cref{fig:testBigcircle}-\Cref{fig:testabdomen} clearly show the effectiveness of the proposed method over the other four methods.
-As can be apparently seen from the \Cref{fig:testBigcircle}, Hyper-elastic, Log Demons, and Hsiao models fail to register the alphabet C. Although LDDMM presents an acceptable result, it produces a drastic volume change.
-However, the proposed method perfectly registers the sharp edges of the large deformation image and produces a smooth deformation, which can be observed from the visualization of deformation grid in \Cref{fig:testBigcircle}(e).
-Besides, \Cref{fig:testPineapple}(b)-\Cref{fig:testabdomen}(b) illustrate that the proposed method is better at "low-contrast" regions registration.
-The zoom-in regions show that inner structure of the registered images obtained by our method are almost the ground truth reference images.
-While the other four methods have not given satisfactory registration results.
+The results presented in \Cref{fig:testBigcircle}-\Cref{fig:testchest} indicate that the proposed method outperforms the other four methods.
+It is evident from \Cref{fig:testBigcircle} that the Hyper-elastic, Log Demons, and Hsiao models fail to accurately register the alphabet C. Although the LDDMM method produces an acceptable result, it significantly alters the volume.
+In contrast, the proposed method successfully registers the sharp edges of the large deformation image and generates a smooth deformation, as depicted in \Cref{fig:testBigcircle} (e) with the visualization of the deformation grid.
+Furthermore, \Cref{fig:testPineapple} (b) demonstrates that the proposed method is more effective in registering "low-contrast" regions, while \Cref{fig:testchest} (b) shows that it performs better in matching blood vessels and sharp edges.
+The zoom-in regions reveal that the internal structure of the registered images obtained by our method closely resembles the ground-truth reference images.
+However, the other four methods fail to produce satisfactory registration results.